berensp/berensp.github.io/_posts/2026-05-06-good-and-evil.md

 And then you get older, and life and literature[^1] instruct us that evil can be more nuanced: e.g., ends justify the means conflicts, the corruption of the good / redemption of the evil, etc.

-But at the same time there are narratives that keep bringing us back to cosmic dualism: maybe best expressed in our **cancel culture** or **true crime culture**, virtue signaling through performative outrage.
+But at the same time there are narratives that keep bringing us back to cosmic dualism: maybe best expressed in our **cancel culture** or **true crime culture** where we virtue signal through performative outrage.

 [^1]: *The Brothers Karamazov,* *Les Misérables,* *Hamlet,* *Fargo,* etc.

-Those condemning others in the town square (Twitter/X) need first to put some distance between themselves and the other guys: affirmation of self; discounting and forgetting my own sins.
-And then the move is: *oh, I would never do that.
+The first move for those condemning others in the town square (Twitter/X, Substack, etc.) is to first to put some distance between themselves and the other guys: affirmation of self; discounting and forgetting my own sins.
+And then it's: *oh, I would never do that.
 I would never say that.
-Because I'm a pretty good guy.* Ergo, *so and so is evil.*[^2]
+Because I'm not perfect, but at least I'm not like him...who is almost evil.*[^2]

 [^2]: Aristotle noticed this, too: in his *Nicomachean Ethics* IX.4 he observes that ordinary men, "poor creatures though they may be," exhibit the marks of self-friendship precisely because they are "satisfied with themselves and think they are good."